open-component-model/ocm-spec/doc/01-model/06-conventions.md

 1. Determine the identity of the subject resource: its `name`, `version`, and `extraIdentity`.
 2. Iterate over all resources in the component descriptor.
-3. For each resource, check whether it carries a label named `odg.ocm.software/labels/artefact-ref/v1`.
+3. For each resource, check whether it carries a label named `ocm.software/artefactReference` with `version: v1`.
-4. If present, apply the following matching rules against `artefactReference`:
+4. If present, apply the following matching rules against `identitySelector`:
    - `name` MUST equal the subject's `name`.
    - If `version` is set, it MUST equal the subject's `version`.
-   - If `extraIdentity` is set, every key-value pair it contains MUST be present and equal in the subject's `extraIdentity`.
+   - Every additional key-value pair MUST be present and equal in the subject's `extraIdentity`.
-5. Optionally filter the collected resources by `metadata.relation`.

-Resources that pass all checks are companions of the subject.
+5. Resources that pass all checks are companions of the subject.